twilio/twilio-cli/docs/general_usage.md

     twilio debugger:logs:list --help
     ```

-1. Note: if you're using autocomplete [see below](#autocomplete), you'll need to run `twilio autocomplete` after installing a plugin and open a new terminal window.
+1. Note: if you're using [autocomplete](#autocomplete), you'll need to run `twilio autocomplete` after installing a plugin and open a new terminal window.
 The cli needs to re-build it's cache.

 ### Create a plugin

 Want to write your own plugin?
-[See this document](docs/plugins.md).
+[See this document](plugins.md).